espocrm/documentation/docs/administration/bpm-events.md

 ### Signal Intermediate Event (Throwing)

 Broadcasts a specified signal.
 Placeholders can be used in a signal name.
-Example: `test.{$id}`, {$id} will be replaced with target's id.
+Example: `test.{$id}`, {$id} will be replaced with the ID of the target record.

 If the first character of the signal name is `@`, it will broadcast an object signal along with the current target record.
 This signal type can be used only to initiate a new process or trigger a workflow rule.